yazz/VisualJS/README.md

 As of 2015 Clojure on Coils is in active development and is used in production systems.
 The future product roadmap is as follows:
  - November 2015 - make all SQL queries fully realtime like Meteor.js
- - July 2016 - hosted development environment so you can build Clojurescript database webapps using just a a web browser
+ - July 2016 - hosted development environment so you can build Clojurescript database webapps using just a web browser

 ### Tutorial Table of Contents